node-cache/node-cache/README.md

 ```

 **Since `1.0.0`**:
 Callback is now optional.
-Yo Can also use a sync syntax.
+You can also use synchronous syntax.

 ```js
 obj = { my: "Special", variable: 42 };